emanlapponi/defense/presentation/slides.md

 # Getting our feet wet

 - Preliminary experiments, going off the recipe
-- signs that linguistic features might contribute positively to these methods
+- Signs that linguistic features might contribute positively to these methods

 ![bg right 70%](figures/eu-preliminary.png)